laliux/telegram-crypto-signals/README.md

 Main differences vs original Crypto Signals:
 - Focused 100% to interact with a Telegram Bot
 - Using your Telegram Bot you can change the initial configuration.
 You can add/remove market pairs, enable/disable indicators at a specific period, and you can set the timeout which the analysis are executed.
-- It create a candle bar charts with MAs, RSI and MACD.
+- It creates candle bar charts with MAs, RSI and MACD.
 Those images are sending as part of the Telegram notification.

 ## Installing And Running
 The commands listed below are intended to be run in a terminal.